Designer Tips To Create A Modern Galley Kitchen

 Decor – Don’t overlook décor: a textured runner rug visually lengthens the space and softens footsteps, while a slim picture-ledge shelf along the blank wall invites rotating art prints or spice jars without moving in on the passage.
 A single large framed mirror at the closed end of the corridor can enhance the perceived depth and bounce daylight back toward the prep spots and brighten things up.

-Modern Galley Kitchen with Island – The advantage of having a kitchen island is that you can use two or more sides of the countertop, allowing you to use it for multiple purposes.
+Modern Galley Style Kitchen with Island – The advantage of having a kitchen island is that you can use two or more sides of the countertop, allowing you to use it for multiple purposes.
 For most, kitchen islands not only serve as additional worktops but also function as a small dining area, bar table, and low divider that subtly separates spaces in open plans.

 Modern Galley Kitchen with Peninsula – A kitchen peninsula is a great addition to rooms with a small floor plan that can not accommodate the full size of an island.
 Peninsulas provide extra counter space for food preparation and eat in dining.
 By removing part of a wall, one can transform a small galley kitchen design into a space with a functioning peninsula.